-What a liberating freedom.
-I guess I have one heads-up and a couple of pieces of advice.
-The heads-up is to forget about seeing them very much after they start driving.
-There will be a million reasons why they need to be somewhere else.
-We had to set a “goal” of eating together as a full family 4 times per week, yet we’re sometimes lucky to make it happen 2-3 nights.
+What a liberating freedom for your child.
+Before sharing my experience and advice on this, I have one heads-up.
+That is to forget about seeing them near as much after they have their driver’s license and access to a car.
+There will be a million reasons why they need to be (somewhere else).
+We had to set a goal of eating together as a complete family 4 times per week, yet were sometimes lucky to make it happen 2-3 nights.
 Part of this is due to the fact that a driving teen also possibly has a job, club memberships or sporting activities in addition to all the social possibilities that pull them away from home.

 Continue reading “Once Your Teenager Gets a Car …”

 Do you have to travel a lot for your work?
 If so and if you have kids, you’ll know where I’m coming from on this one.
 When the kids are young, it’s pretty easy to get them a small gift while you’re away, because the act of giving them anything is mostly all they care about.

 But as the kids get into late elementary school, it gets progressively more difficult to find something.
 And then there are the times when you’re rushing to/thru the airport to catch your flight and still don’t have a gift.
 Oops, no time to really shop and, therefore, either a crappy gift or no gift that time.